multiversx/mx-tutorial-sdk-dapp-v5/tutorial/TEST_INSTRUCTIONS.md

 ## 2. Setup filming:

 1. Start a Chrome browser with remote debugging enabled
-2. Install code-server and navigate to the project folder
+2. Install code-server open it in the terminaland navigate to the local project folder
-3. Install the browser instance as a PWA so URL is hidden when filming
+3. Install the browser instance of code-server as a PWA so URL is hidden when filming
 4. Make sure code-server PWA is running when filming

 ## 3. Filming: